Skip to content

 “It’s your mother.
 I’ve had a bit of an accident.
 Call when you can.”

 “Do you believe in providence?”
-Joe asked.
+Joe asks.

-“I’m not sure what it means.”
+“I’m not sure what it means,” Annie replies.

 Shrew or saint?
 I’ll let you the reader decide.
 AMAZON